ress059/ecu/doc/fsm_h/index.rst

    carefully edit these global flags in a predefined fashion.
 Also if the state machine's details change, every application that uses it would have to be refactored.

 #.
-Multiple instances of the same event-driven state machine can be created, with each
+Multiple instances of the same event-driven state machine can be created since events are
-   instance operating **independently** from one another:
+   **not** shared objects.
+Each state machine instance operates **independently** from one another:

     .. code-block:: c